standardgalactic/zet/_papers/CASES_08.md

     care of the complex, error-prone details required to implement that mapping.
 We demonstrate the effectiveness of SoC-C and its compiler with a \textasciigrave \textasciigrave software defined radio\textquotesingle \textquotesingle  example (the PHY layer of a Digital
-    Video Broadcast receiver) achieving a 3.4x speedup on 4 cores.}
+    Video Broadcast receiver) achieving a 3.4x speedup on 4 cores.
+    }
         , acceptance = {33}
         , affiliation = {ARM Ltd and University of Michigan}
         , ar_file = {CASES_08}
         , ar_shortname = {CASES 08}
         , author = {Alastair D. Reid and
     Kriszti{\'a}n Flautner and
-    Edmund Grimley{-}Evans and
+    Edmund Grimley-Evans and
     Yuan Lin}
-        , booktitle = {Proceedings of the 2008 International Conference on Compilers, Architecture, and Synthesis for Embedded Systems ({CASES} 2008)}
+        , booktitle = {Proceedings of the 2008 International Conference on Compilers, Architecture, and Synthesis for Embedded Systems (CASES 2008)}
         , day = {19-24}
         , doi = {10.1145/1450095.1450112}
         , editor = {Erik R. Altman}